giraud/reasonml-idea-plugin/website/docs/contributing/plugin-development.md

 1. Install the [plugin prerequisites](http://www.jetbrains.org/intellij/sdk/docs/tutorials/custom_language_support/prerequisites.html), ensuring that the Plugin DevKit plugin is enabled and [PsiViewer](https://plugins.jetbrains.com/plugin/227-psiviewer) is installed and enabled.
 2. Clone the project `git clone https://github.com/giraud/reasonml-idea-plugin.git`
 3. Import the project into Intellij as a Gradle project.
-This should auto-configure everything else needed to run the plugin.
+This should autoconfigure everything else needed to run the plugin.
 4. If prompted, download the Intellij SDK source files.
 This is useful for debugging the Intellij platform code.

 ### Run the Plugin